karelklima/ldkit/docs/components/context.md

   language: "cs",
 };

-const firstResource = createResource(FirstSchema); // will use the default context const secondResource = createResource(SecondSchema, customContext); // will use custom context
+const firstResource = createLens(FirstSchema); // will use the default context const secondResource = createLens(SecondSchema, customContext); // will use custom context
 ```